YahooArchive/anthelion/README.md

 	* http://nutch.apache.org/

 2. Apache Any23 1.2 (Apache License 2.0 - http://www.apache.org/licenses/LICENSE-2.0)
-	* Used for extraction of semantic anntoation from HTML.
+	* Used for extraction of semantic annotation from HTML.
 	* https://any23.apache.org/
 	* More information about the 3rd party dependencies used in the any23 library can be found [here](https://any23.apache.org/)

 3. The classes com.yahoo.research.parsing.WdcParser and com.yahoo.research.parsing.FilterableTripleHandler are modified version of exiting Nutch plugin (Apache License 2.0 - http://www.apache.org/licenses/LICENSE-2.0)
-	* Used for parssing the crawled web pages
+	* Used for parsing the crawled web pages
 	* Hellman et al. [2]; https://www.assembla.com/spaces/commondata/subversion/source/HEAD/extractorNutch

 4. For the libraries and tools used in Anthelion, please check the Anthelion [README file] (https://git.corp.yahoo.com/semsearch/nutch-anth/blob/master/anthelion/README.md).